-LVT 2014 r Promising; very small quantities of clear drinking Vacqueyras and Gigondas: firm wines, can age well.
-Organic methods where possible.
+LVT 2015 r Promising; very small quantities of clear drinking Vacqueyras and Gigondas: firm wines, can age well.
+The 2015 Gigondas red was a most delightfully pure ****(*) wine.
+Organic methods are applied where possible.
 There are also 800 bottles of a pure Mourvèdre Châteauneuf-du-Pape.

 LVT 2012 r Very traditional style.
 Bernard Chabran is the 4th generation; first bottling by his father Claude in 1981.
 There are also two bed and breakfast rooms and two gîtes, small houses to let.